TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

          'bash -c "sudo apt update; sudo apt install -y ros-noetic-rospy-tutorials tilix; tilix"'
 ```

-Tha docker image used above `ros:noetic-ros-base-focal` is multi-platform.
+Tha docker image used above, `ros:noetic-ros-base-focal`, is multi-platform.
 It runs on amd64 (eg., Intel and AMD CPUs) or arm64 architecture (eg., Raspberry PI 4B and Nvidia Jetson Orin).
+Docker will automatically select the correct platform variant based on the host's architecture.

 You may need to install rocker first:
 ``` bash